NUMERICAL CARTOGRAPHY AND GIS

 Paul A. Longley, Michael F. Goodchild, David J. Maguire, David W. Rhind, Geographical Information Systems: Principles, Techniques, Management and Applications, 2nd Edition, Abridged, 2005.

-The objective of the exam is to check the level of achievement of the training goals previously indicated.
+The objective of the examination is to check the level of achievement of the training goals previously indicated.

-2) An oral test evaluating the ability to expose the subjects studied, and to link and compare different aspects treated during the course.
+The student is called to describe theoretical and practical aspects of the course.
+During the oral examination, the ability to expose the subjects studied, and to link and compare different aspects considered during the course is evaluated.

 Lectures are in Italian.
 The professor is fluent in English and is available to interact with students in English, also during the examination.